tartakynov/whispercpp-scripts/README.md

 To find the list of available audio capture device IDs, execute the `stream` binary within whisper.cpp; it will display the supported devices.

 Usage:
+- Run the script with one arguments: the model.
-- Just run the script, for example: `./stream.sh`
+- For example: `./stream.sh small.en`

 #### Transcribing audio from system output